 I have carried out hundreds of assessments in clinical and professional negligence cases, against individual clinicians, NHS Trusts, and private care providers, including complex clinical and multi-track high-value negligence cases.
-I have also been instructed in a number of cases involving secondary victim claims.
+I have been instructed in a number of cases involving secondary victim claims.

-These are both cases where there is a claim for psychiatric injury as the result of allegedly negligent treatment of a physical health condition, and also cases where negligent treatment by mental health care providers has been alleged or admitted (including suicide and homicide cases).
+Some of these are cases where there is a claim for psychiatric injury as the result of allegedly negligent treatment of a physical health condition, and some are cases where negligent treatment by mental health care providers has been alleged or admitted (including suicide and homicide cases).

-I am instructed both by Claimant solicitors and by solicitors acting for NHS Resolution, in about equal measure.
+I am instructed both by Claimant solicitors and by solicitors acting for Defendants (via NHS Resolution or other insurers), in about equal measure.

-ABUSE/ASSAULT COMPENSATION CASES
+ABUSE/ASSAULT/TRAUMA COMPENSATION CASES

-I have carried out hundreds of assessments in cases of claims related to compensation for physical, emotional, sexual or racial abuse, physical or sexual assault, or neglect (which may have occurred either in childhood or in adulthood), with the legal actions being against both individuals and organisations.
-The defendants have included football clubs, the Scout Association, churches and religious bodies, private schools, Local Authorities, the fire brigade, the military, sports training bodies, leisure centres, hospitality venues, private clinics and other commercial organisations.
+I have carried out hundreds of assessments in cases of claims related to compensation for a variety of traumas such as neglect and/or abuse (including historical childhood sexual abuse), assault (including sexual assault), fires, accidents, and breaches of confidentiality.
+The Defendants in these cases have included football clubs, the Scout Association, churches and religious bodies, private schools, Local Authorities, housing associations, the fire brigade, the military, sports training bodies including British Gymnastics, celebrities and media personalities, leisure centres, hospitality venues, private clinics and other commercial organisations.
 I do over fifty such assessments per year at present.
 I have given oral evidence in court on a number of these cases.
+As for the clinical negligence cases, I am instructed roughly equally by Claimant and Defendant solicitors.

-I am one of the panel of psychiatric experts providing jointly instructed psychiatric assessments in compensation claims to the Redress Schemes for Lambeth Council and for Manchester City Football Club.
+I am on the panel of psychiatric experts providing jointly instructed psychiatric assessments in compensation claims to the Redress Schemes for Lambeth Council and for Manchester City Football Club, and have also been instructed in numerous cases related to high-profile groups including Grenfell Tower and Richmond House fire survivors.